Frequently asked questions.

 Do I qualify for the 5% down payment program?

-• For purchases of $500,000 or less you must have from your own resources a down payment of at least 5% of the purchase price of the home.
-For purchases over $500,000 there is a graduated scale for down payments whereby you must have at least 5% of the first $500,000 and 10% over that to a maximum purchase of $999,999.
-The program is not available for purchases of $1,000,000 or more.
+- The program is available for purchases up to $1,499,999.
+For purchases of $500,000 or less you must have from your own resources a down payment of at least 5% of the purchase price of the home.
+For purchases over $500,000 you must have at least 5% of the first $500,000 and at least 10% for any amount over that.

 What should I expect for closing costs?